ZupIT/beagle-backend-kotlin/CONTRIBUTING.md

 Check out the requisites before contributing to Beagle:

 ### **Pull Request title**
 When opening a PR, add the title with a prefix of the type of change you are contributing, for example `feat:` for a new feature.
-You can see other types in the [**What can you contribute?**](#What-can-you-contribute?) section.
+You can see other types in the [**How can you contribute?**](#how-can-you-contribute?) section.

 Your Pull Request should look like this: